 - Failure to follow up with patients.
 It is very important that all doctors properly monitor patients after they have undergone any surgical procedure or when they are considered to be at risk of developing serious complications.
 Proactive and preventative measures should be taken to address potential concerns while appropriate follow up visits and tests are ordered to ensure the patient recovers as he or she should.

 How a Gastroenterologist Medical Malpractice Attorney Can Help You

 If you believe that you have been injured due to improper medical care, we understand how frustrating it can be when you have a lot of questions and no answers.
 Medical malpractice lawsuits require extreme care and your chance of recovering the compensation you are entitled to is much greater when you have access to a legal team that specializes in medical law.
 This is why Rosenfeld Injury Lawyers LLC has a special team of attorneys committed solely to working with injured patients just like you.

-Our qualified and experienced lawyers have helped thousands of clients recover damages in the amount of their medical bills, lost wages, out of pocket expenses and more.
-Other damages claimed can include pain and suffering, the cost of future medical care, the untimely death of a loved one, lost opportunity due to the inability to work and a permanent reduction to quality of life.
+Our qualified and experienced lawyers have helped thousands of clients recover damages including their medical bills, lost wages, out of pocket expenses and more.
+Other damages claimed can include pain and suffering, the cost of future medical care, the untimely death of a loved one, lost opportunity due to the inability to work and a permanent reduction to their quality of life.

 Contact us today to learn more about your legal options during a free consultation with one of our award-winning Chicago gastroenterologist medical malpractice attorneys.
 Once we gather all of the information we need to properly evaluate your case, we can let you know what legal avenues you are able to pursue and how best to proceed with your case.
 Since we work solely on a contingency basis, you are assured that unless we are able to recover compensation on your behalf, our services will be free of charge.